 Use the index of the country in which your company is located.
 In India, SENSEX 30 should be used.

-In this article we have learnt about estimation of cost of equity, we will find beta for private company…Till then, Happy Learning!
+In this article, we have learned about the estimation of cost of equity, we will find for private company…Till then, Happy Learning!